comboshreddies/kubectl-line/README.md

 # interesting examples to run

-## getting object that od not have labels
+## getting object that do not have labels
 ``` bash
  _ kc-inject ~/.kube/config|_ cgc|_ api-r|_ get {{kind}} -A --show-labels | _ + LABELS '<none>' | grep -v ^#line
 ```